Road development & expansion claims

 Part 1 of the Land Compensation Act 1973 provides that compensation can be claimed by residents who own and also occupy property that has been reduced in value by physical factors such as noise, vibration, smell, fumes, smoke and artificial lighting caused by road development and expansions.

-Land Compensation Act Part 1 claims are usually against the Local Authority or Highways Department, known as the ‘Compensating Authority’.
+Land Compensation Act Part 1 claims are brought against the appropriate highway authority, usually the Local Authority or Highways Department, known as the ‘Responsible Authority’.

-We have represented thousands of residents in the UK whose property values have been reduced because of road developments and expansions.
+Hugh James environmental law solicitors have over 16 years experience dealing with Part 1 claims and we have represented hundreds of residents in the UK whose property values have been reduced because of road developments and expansions.
 Our environmental lawyers handle a variety of claims from modest terrace houses to large family estates.